stephenberry/repe/README.md

 ### Notify

 `notify` is either 0 or 1.
 A value of 1 indicates that no response is needed.
+Errors on `notify` requests are intentionally not reported to the client

 ### ID